-The motivating potential score for the manufacturing company and the retailing company in this research are comparable to the means in the Hackman and Oldham database.
-The motivating potential score for the hospital does not have a comparable mean in the Hackman and Oldham database.
-In addition, the motivating potential score for the Central American banks, the food service company in Nicaragua as well as the small service businesses in Mexico are comparable to the hospital, but significantly below the Hackman and Oldham mean for the sales industry.
+The MPS for the manufacturing company and the retailing company in this paper are comparable to the means in the Hackman and Oldham database.
+The MPS for the hospital does not have a comparable mean in the Hackman and Oldham database.
+In addition, the MPS for the Central American banks, the food service company in Nicaragua as well as the small service businesses in Mexico are comparable to the hospital in this paper, but significantly below the Hackman and Oldham mean for the sales industry.

-Table 3 reflects the mean scores for the United States versus non-United States companies in this sample.
-The researchers found that the overall motivating potential score for US companies was 90.08 versus 46.50, resulting in a variance of 43.58.
-The two dimensions that had significant differences were task significance and autonomy.
+On the next page, Table 2 reflects the mean scores for the United States versus non-United States companies in this sample.
+The research found that the overall MPS for US companies was 90.08 versus 42.37 resulting in a variance of 47.72.
+As can be seen in the table, the three dimensions that had significant differences were task significance, autonomy and the motivating potential score.
+The researchers postulate that culture may be a reason for the differences in the scores.

-Dimension Average for US Companies Average for Non- US Companies Variance
+Dimension Average for US Companies Average for Non-US Companies Variance

-Skill Variety 4.48 3.75 .73
+Skill Variety 4.48 3.74 .74

-Task Identity 4.36 3.65 .71
+Task Identity 4.36 3.48 .88

-Task Significance 5.24 3.46 1.78
+Task Significance 5.24 3.12 2.12

-Autonomy 4.57 3.44 1.13
+Autonomy 4.57 3.29 1.28

-Feedback 4.12 3.51 .61
+Feedback 4.12 3.66 .46

-Motivating Potential Score 90.08 46.50 43.58
+Motivating Potential 90.08 42.36 47.72

+Score